godotengine/godot-docs/classes/class_os.rst

 Description
 -----------

-This class wraps the most common functionalities for communicating with the host operating system, such as the video driver, delays, environment variables, execution of binaries, command line, etc.
+The **OS** class wraps the most common functionalities for communicating with the host operating system, such as the video driver, delays, environment variables, execution of binaries, command line, etc.

-\ **Note:** In Godot 4, **OS** functions related to window management were moved to the :ref:`DisplayServer<class_DisplayServer>` singleton.
+\ **Note:** In Godot 4, **OS** functions related to window management, clipboard, and TTS were moved to the :ref:`DisplayServer<class_DisplayServer>` singleton (and the :ref:`Window<class_Window>` class).
+Functions related to time were removed and are only available in the :ref:`Time<class_Time>` class.

 .. rst-class:: classref-introduction-group